Every professional displayed on Counselling Directory has been independently

 My session fee is £60 for individuals and £85 for couples.

 Individual sessions are usually weekly, last 50 minutes and couples sessions are usually fortnightly and last and 75 minutes.
-I have a very limited number of spaces for lower-cost therapy, based on a sliding scale of your income.

 My practice is rooted in the humanistic and relational traditions.
 A humanistic approach emphasises my belief in the intrinsic worth of every human being, and our natural tendency to self-fulfilment, choice and change.